If you are interested in taking classes at the University, refer to the information and policies below to determine how to proceed.

-If applying for the Spring or Fall term, you must submit a transcript (official or unofficial) showing your highest level of academic achievement, along with your application and a fee of $50.
-If applying for the Summer term only, you must sign that you are currently in good academic standing when completing the application; the $50 fee is also required.
+If applying for the Spring or Fall term, you must submit a transcript (official or unofficial) showing your highest level of academic achievement, along with your application.
+If applying for the Summer term only, you must sign that you are currently in good academic standing when completing the application.

 Prior to enrolling, employees should discuss with their supervisors any arrangements that will be necessary for course(s) taken during working hours.

 Once you have obtained approval from your employing department, have been accepted by Admissions and Records, and have been given a seat in the class by the teaching department, your tuition and fees are waived provided your payroll information is current.

 Graduate Non-Degree and Degree Applicants

 If you are interested in taking courses as a part-time, non-degree graduate student or a degree-seeking graduate student, please visit the Graduate College website for further instruction.